neelsmith/greek101/docs/cblschedule/project/index.md

 You will develop a fall-semester project with three phrases of review.
 Each review is worth two points: one for submission on time, and one for satisfactory completion.
 Successfully completing each phase allows you to continue to the next phase.
 The review phases are:

 1. Project proposal
-2. Complete draft or rehearsal
+2. Completed draft or rehearsal
 3. Final submission or performance